 Notice the patterns in churn.
 Is it at a specific point in the customer experience, a particular time of year, or linked to something else entirely?
 Making contact with recently active customers can remind them you’re there and prevent them from churning.
 If this doesn’t work, it’s likely your churn rate signifies a deeper problem that needs to be addressed.

 A bit of observation regarding where your customers are and how they communicate with you can go a long way.
 There’s no point in putting loads of effort into a channel none of your customers regularly use.
 Likewise, being where your customers already are takes a lot less effort from you and makes customers more likely to instigate communication.

 Use social media metrics, such as number of followers, likes, and mentions to find out where the majority of your customers are active.
-Similarly, look at the number of interactions through other channels, such as your website, cloud call centers, and emails sent directly to members of your team.
+Similarly, look at the number of interactions through other channels, such as your website, data from your business telephone company, and emails sent directly to members of your team.

 Prioritize staffing the communication channels that are most used and make sure they work effectively.
 Designate automated responses to those channels less used, directing customers either to your knowledge base or website.

 Streamlining communications by using an omnichannel approach can put everything in one place and simplify communications from the business end, meaning whatever customers use, all messages end up in your inbox and are seen.

 Word-of-mouth recommendations are the best marketing for your business – they might even be better than your SaaS marketing plan!
 Net promoter scores give you an idea of how your business is being spoken about.
 High scores show people are not only talking about your business but acting as advocates, giving friends and family recommendations they’ll take seriously.